 Your membership is made up of many individuals with varying attitudes, needs, likes, and dislikes.
 This means you can’t have a one-size-fits-all engagement strategy.
-Amazon knows what kind of books its members like—you should know what kind of messaging and which communication channels yours prefer.
-This also means offering services that meet members’ individual needs in convenient ways that cater to their requirements, including online form access, text messaging communications, and live agents.
+Amazon knows what kind of books its customers like—you should know what kind of messaging and which communication channels your members prefer.
+This also means offering services that meet members’ individual needs in convenient ways, including the use of online forms and social media, text messaging, and live agents.

 #4—Educate Your Members